yyfearth/mooc/service/api.md

 #### Usage

-* Search for announcements, at least it should support search by course_id
+* Search for announcements, at least it should support search by `course_id`
+* Support `update_from/to` will enable the ability for synchronize

 #### Request